orcchamp/ccIsaac/README.md

 # ccIsaac
-Crowd Control for The Binding of Isaac Repentence
+Crowd Control for The Binding of Isaac Afterbirth+

 To get this to work you need to add --luadebug as a launch option in steam so that sockets can work otherwise the Lua script is unable to find the sockets library.